 All students commence with the taught Diploma in Actuarial Science courses.
-There are 11 courses available for the Diploma.
+There are 12 courses available for the Diploma (of which one is a half course).
 These correspond in total to the IFoA subjects listed above.
 The courses are listed below, with information about the lecturer, the course weight and when it is taught and examined and the corresponding professional actuarial subject.